Castle & Sand

 14: How many distinct C2 servers are associated with the malware?

 Since we are looking for C2 Servers we need to look for IPv4 addresses.
-First we filter processes by parent process name (malicious file) and then I used regex to filter for IPv4 in process_commandline. extract function to get regex pattern from column.
+First we filter processes by parent process name (malicious file) and then I used regex to filter for IPv4 in process_commandline. extractarrow-up-right function to get regex pattern from column.

 15: When is the first time you see this final action by the threat actor?
 Copy & paste the full timestamp.